surajsharma/paper-jekyll-theme/_posts/2018-03-10-why-smart-beta.md

 When I first heard of the phrase "[smart beta](http://lexicon.ft.com/Term?term=smart-beta)", I thought it to be more an alt-right neologism for verbal violence than an investment strategy.
 After some initial hesitation, I dived into it and found a bunch of slimy concepts thrown together and given a label that offends my testosterone at a molecular level, but since I am not my testosterone, I trudged on.

-Knowing that I had available to me the flexibility of approach, I started looking for strategies under the umbrella.
-Here's a list of what I found (from the FT definition):
+Here's a list of what I found FT had to say about smart beta:

 - No strict definition, elusive term
 - Rules based investment strategies